scikit-learn-contrib/MAPIE/doc/theoretical_description_calibration.rst

 **Kuiper test**

 Kuiper test was derived in [2, 3, 4] and is very similar to Kolmogorov-Smirnov.
-This time, the statistic is defined as
+This time, the statistic is defined as:

 .. math::
    H = (\max_k|C_k| - \min_k|C_k|)/sigma